 Training your dog regularly is crucial for maintaining good behavioral habits.
 However, overtraining can lead to burnout and negatively impact your relationship with your pet.
 A good rule of thumb is to train your dog for 10-15 minutes per day, broken up into multiple sessions throughout the week.
 Consistency is key so try to stick to a regular schedule.
 Remember to keep training fun and engaging by incorporating games and playtime into your routine.

-What common mistakes should you avoid with The Best Potty Training Methods for Your Puppy?
+What is The Best Potty Training Methods for Your Puppy and how does it work?